OpenDataServices/flatten-tool/docs/usage-ocds.rst

 And populate this with the package information for your release.

-Then, for a populated XLSX template in (in release_populated.xlsx):
+Then, for a populated XLSX template (in release_populated.xlsx):

 .. code-block:: bash